blocky/adlr/README.md

 $ go list -m -json all > buildlist.json
 ```
 you can generate a json list of all golang modules/projects required to build your module.
 If your project is complex this list can be long.
-Luckily, ADLR filters out only your directly imported modules.
+Currently, ADLR filters for directly imported modules only.
 ```golang
 buildlist, err := os.Open("./buildlist.json")
 ...